StefanGerlach/CarND-Traffic-Sign-Classifier-Project/README.md

 #### Class distribution normalization
 ---
-What I additionally did was analyzing the distribution of class-occurences.
+What I additionally did was analyzing the distribution of class occurences.
 I plotted a histogram of class occurences in the training-set:
 ![hist_train](https://github.com/StefanGerlach/CarND-Traffic-Sign-Classifier-Project/blob/master/images/hist_traindata.png "histogram of class occurences in trainset")

 To avoid bias in the classifier, I normalize the frequencies by random sampling images of a specific class and copying them into the set until I reach an equal count of images for each class.
 After that operation the histogram looks like this: